3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 .. note:: The layer(s) you want to use must be **published as WFS layer**: check the corresponding box of the *WFS capabilities* in the *OWS Server* tab of the *Project Properties* window.

-Working
+How to
 ---------------

 To add a layer to this tool:

-* you **choose the layer** with the first dropdown from the list of the project vector layers,
+* **choose the layer** with the first dropdown from the list of the project vector layers
-* then **the column that contains the label** you want to display in the dropdown list.
+* then **the column that contains the label** you want to display in the dropdown list
-* If you want the geometry of the related objects is also displayed on the map when the user selects an item from the list, then check the option *Display the geometry*.
+* if you want the geometry of the related objects is also displayed on the map when the user selects an item from the list, then check the option *Display the geometry*
-* Finally click the button **Add layer** to add it to the list.
+* finally click the button **Add layer** to add it to the list.

 To remove a layer already configured:

 * select the line of the layer you want to remote by clicking on it
-* click on the button **Remove layer**
+* click on the button **Remove layer**.

 Hierarchical Lists
 -----------------------

 If we take the example of districts, it may be interesting to also provide to the user a *sub-districts* dropdown.
-We hope that when the user chooses a district, then the dropdown of sub-districts is automatically filtered to display only the sub-districts of the chosen district.
+We wish that when the user chooses a district, the dropdown of sub-districts is automatically filtered to display only the sub-districts of the chosen district.

 For this, there are 2 methods:

 * you either have **2 separate vector layers**: one for districts and for sub-districts.
-So you have to use a **field join** between the two layers to enable automatic filtering lists in Lizmap.
+So you have to use a **field join** between the two layers to enable automatic filtering lists in Lizmap
 * either we have **only 1 layer for sub-districts**, and then you can specify with the plugin a **group field**.
 Two dropdowns will be created instead of one in the Web application.

-.. note:: Up to 3 project layers cn be added to the Locate by layer tool.
+.. note:: Up to 3 project layers can be added to the *Locate by layer* tool.

-Medias in Lizmap
+Media in Lizmap
 ===============================================================

 Use principle
 -----------------------

 It is possible to provide documents through Lizmap.
-To do this you simply:
+To do this, you simply:

 * create a directory called **media** (in lower case and without accents) *at the same level as the QGIS project*
-* **place documents in it**: pictures, reports, pdfs, videos, HTML or text files.
+* **place documents in it**: pictures, reports, pdfs, videos, HTML or text files
-* The documents contained in this **media** directory are **synchronized as other data** with the plugin FTP synchronisation.
+* the documents contained in this **media** directory are **synchronized as other data** with the plugin FTP synchronisation
-* You can use subdirectories per layer or theme: the organization of **media** directory content is free.
+* you can use subdirectories per layer or theme: the organization of **media** directory content is free.

 Then in Lizmap-Web-Client you can provide access to these documents for 2 things:

 * the **popups**: the content of one or more field for each geometry can specify the path to the media.
 For example a *photo* or *pdf* field
-* the **link** provided for each group or layer in the Lizmap plugin *Layers* tab
+* the **link** provided for each group or layer in the Lizmap plugin *Layers* tab.

 Details of these uses is specified below.